oddbird/oddsite/content/2019/07/01/smashing-variables.rst

   to balance context and isolation in CSS patterns and components.

-Smashing Magazine: CSS Custom Properties In The Cascade
+Smashing Magazine: CSS Custom Properties in the Cascade
 =======================================================